joewhite86/node-neo4j-embedded/Readme.md

 Note that the Neo4j version is 1.9, so you need Java 7 on your machine for this to work.
 If you want to change that, you need to edit the pom.xml and compile for yourself.

+Further take care inside the try/catch blocks.
+Don't use callbacks inside!

+Maybe I will change the methods to be async in future, but actually it works for me.

 ### Create a database

 ``` javascript